alessandro-g89/bash-sessions/README.md

 Each one can be enabled or disabled individually for each session, but they are all active by default when a new session is created.

-You will find this useful if you tipycally work with multiple terminal windows which have different usage patterns (e.g. for software compilation/installation, for navigating/searching files, for network troubleshooting...).
+You will find this useful if you typically work with multiple terminal windows which have different usage patterns (e.g. for software compilation/installation, for navigating/searching files, for network troubleshooting...).
 If you use different sessions, you can close a terminal window, re-open it later and restore it to exactly the same state as when you closed it.

 The main purpose of bash_sessions is to avoid confusion from multiple command histories when you work with multiple terminal windows in parallel.
 Depending on your settings, one of these two things can typically happen: